Healthy Labradors.Responsible Breeding.

 The Sudden Appearance

-The first silver Labrador appeared in an advertisement in Gun Dog Magazine in the 1950s.
 Before this point, no silver-colored Labrador had ever been recorded in over 150 years of breed documentation.
-The timing coincides with a period when crossbreeding between Labrador Retrievers and Weimaraners — the only breed where the dilute (dd) genotype is universal — could have occurred.
-The Labrador Retriever Club states that this historical absence is “persuasive evidence” against the silver Labrador being purebred.
+The Labrador Retriever Club (US) states that this historical absence is “persuasive evidence” against the silver Labrador being purebred.

 MLPH